gitter-badger/tinysystemd/manpages/tinysystemd.7.md

 ## SERVICES

-**tinysystemd** provides some essential for working operating systems services.
-For now, this is only the *networking.service* that replaces */etc/init.d/networking* script from *ifupdown* package.
+**tinysystemd** provides some essential for working operating systems services:

++ *networking.service* - replacement for */etc/init.d/networking* script from *ifupdown* package.
 Although systemd provides SysV compatibility layer, */etc/init.d/networking* does not work properly, so I've decided to make a "native" service unit for setting up the network.
++ *network-fuckup.service* - brings up network in the rescue mode.
++ *ssh-fuckup.service* - brings up ssh in the rescue mode.
+Starts after *network-fuckup.service*.
+Doesn't start if *openssh-server* is not installed.

 ## RENAMINGS